AmeliaSZK/CoulAdj-Hs/tests/README.md

 And yes, this is with a sub-quadratic implementation.)~~ (Our Power Query implementation is now under 30 seconds!! 😁)

-> Each (non-Prolog) size has 4 times the amount of pixels than the previous size.
+> Each size has 4 times the amount of pixels than the previous size.